-About Us: As the only standing, forward-deployed and fully integrated Navy/Marine Corps force, TF 51/5 maintains a Joint Task Force (JTF) Capable Headquarters which commands, controls, and employs a Fleet Anti-Terrorism Security Team; an Afloat Forward Staging Base and an Expeditionary Resuscitative Surgical System in coordination with U.S. 5th Fleet naval assets and special operations forces to conduct expeditionary operations across the full spectrum of conflict in order to provide immediate and effective crisis response options to the U.S. Central Command (CENTCOM) combatant commander and the National Command Authority.
+About Us: As the only standing, forward-deployed and fully integrated Navy/Marine Corps force, TF 51/5 maintains a Joint Task Force (JTF) Capable Headquarters which commands, controls, and employs a shore-based Special Purpose Marine Air-Ground Task Force; a seabased Marine Air-Ground Task Force deployed with an Amphibious Ready Group; Fleet Anti-Terrorism Security Team; an Afloat Forward Staging Base and an Expeditionary Resuscitative Surgical System in coordination with U.S. 5th Fleet naval assets and special operations forces to conduct expeditionary operations across the full spectrum of conflict in order to provide immediate and effective crisis response options to the U.S. Central Command (CENTCOM) combatant commander and the National Command Authority.
 With Joint Force and U.S. Government Interagency augmentation and support, TF 51/5 can rapidly establish a JTF headquarters to respond to missions such as Non-Combatant Evacuation Operations, Foreign Humanitarian Assistance/Disaster Relief, or other crises in the Area of Responsibility (AOR).